Navid200/xDrip/docs/Nightscout/NS_Install.md

 | Disk size | [<img src="./images/DiskSize_Icon.png">](./images/DiskSize.png) | Unused resource <br/> Not free |
 | Firewall | [<img src="./images/Firewall_Icon.png">](./images/Firewall.png) | Insecurity |
 | Ubuntu | [<img src="./images/WrongUbuntu_Icon.png">](./images/WrongUbuntu.png) | Incompatibility |

+If the note directs you to delete the machine and create a new one or if any item above the line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
+In that case, [delete the virtual machine](./DeleteVM.md) and go back and repeat the [virtual machine](./VirtualMachine.md) step.

 If you did not get a notification to recreate the machine, because of a wrong Ubuntu version, and nothing is red above the line on the status page, just press enter to close the status page.
 You will see this menu:
 ![](./images/Menu.png)